7 Tables

 You can sort a table on multiple levels, based on the values in different columns.
 One of the columns will be the first level where you sort on.
 After that, you can add new levels of sorting.
 Another column provides the second level of sorting, etc.

-1. Select any cell in the table and click Home > Sort & Filter (group Editing) > Custom Sort ….
+1. Select any cell in the table and go to Home > Sort & Filter (Editing group) > Custom Sort ….

-The dialog box Sort is displayed where you can specify the sort conditions.
+The Sort dialog box appears, where you can specify the sort conditions.

-2. Click on Add Level and choose to sort on Department next.
+2. Click Add Level and then choose to sort on Department.

 Figure 7.16: Dialog box sort with two levels.